groupvine/gv-doc/README.md

 * The following "depth" related tags are also available:

     * **adv**  If the user has checked the "advanced features" checkbox.
-    * **support** GroupVine support notes, if "support=1" is added as a query arg.
-(Still, should **NOT** include any information we wouldn't want to show to user, in case they add this support=1 query arg themself ... may add security to this later.)
+    * **support** GroupVine support notes, displayed if "support=1" is added as a query arg.
+(Should **NOT** include any information we wouldn't want to show to users, in case they add this support=1 query arg themself ... may add security to this later.)
     * **todo** TODO blocks, currently always shown, but will later be hidden unless in support mode.

-* Note that if these class tags may also be used on block-level elements (like div or tr) for conditional code, but only if all content is already in HTML (frowned-on except possibly for Topics page), since these blocks will be ignored by the Markdown converter.
+* Note that these class tags may also be used on block-level elements (like div or tr) for conditional code, but only if all the enclosed content is in pure HTML (generally frowned-on), since these blocks will be ignored by the Markdown converter.

 ## Updating Online Documentation